Speaking: Interactive Communication B2

-Instead of just saying "You're wrong," use this structured approach to respond respectfully and persuasively.
+Instead of just saying "You're wrong," use this structured approach to respond respectfully.
+This shows you are actively listening and makes others more open to hearing your perspective.

-- First, show you were listening and understand their argument.
-This is respectful and makes them more open to hearing your view.
+First, show you heard and understood their argument.
+This is respectful and builds trust.

 - "I see what you're saying about..."

-- Use a contrasting discourse marker to transition from their point back to yours.
+Use a contrasting phrase to smoothly transition from their point back to your own.

 - "...however, I believe..."